fusion-energy/paramak/docs/source/index.rst

 The Paramak python package allows rapid production of 3D CAD models of fusion reactors.
-The purpose of the Paramak is to provide geometry for parametric studies in a varity of CAD formats including STL, STP and Brep files.
+The purpose of the Paramak is to provide geometry for parametric studies in a variety of CAD formats including STL, STP and Brep files.

 adQuery functions provide the majority of the features, and incorporating additional capabilities is straightforward for developers with Python knowledge.